How To: Show Your Workspace During Proctored Exams

 Help and Support

-Remember, if you ever need assistance taking your Proctorio proctored exam, help is only a click away.
-You can live chat with a Proctorio representative or seek support information by clicking on the Proctorio extension icon in your browser.
+Remember, if you ever need assistance taking your proctored exam, help is only a click away!
+You can live chat with a proctoring technician from any proctoring service at any time during your exam.

-We hope this guide has helped you with fulfilling your Proctorio requirements for your proctored exam!
+We hope this guide has helped you with fulfilling your requirements for your proctored exam!

 Table of Contents